What is Registrar and Share Transfer Agent (RTA)?

 12. Payment Fees and Pay Fees Failure Consequence

-12.1 Every applicant who has applied for grant or renewal of a certificate to operate as a registrar to an issue or share transfer agent must pay such fee in a manner and within the specified time period mentioned in Schedule II.
+12.1 Every applicant who has applied for a grant or renewal of a certificate to operate as a registrar to an issue or share transfer agent must pay such fee in a manner and within the specified time period mentioned in Schedule II.

-12.2 In case, when an applicant fails to pay the fee as mentioned in sub-regulation (1), the Board have the power to cancel or suspend the applicant certificate, afterward which, the registrar to an issue or share transfer agent must stop all their activities as an RTA.
+12.2 In case, when an applicant fails to pay the fee as mentioned in sub-regulation (1), the Board has the power to cancel or suspend the applicant certificate, afterward which, the registrar to an issue or share transfer agent must stop all their activities as an RTA.

 Format of the Registration Form:

-1.Applicant must submit a completed application form together with supporting documents to the securities and exchange board of India.
+1.The applicant must submit a completed application form together with supporting documents to the securities and exchange board of India.

 2. All columns of the application should be filled in.
 In case a column is not relevant or not applicable, this should be specified.

 3. The information which needs to be supplied in more detail may be written on separate sheets which should be attached to the application form.

 4. Form of original copy duly signed should be submitted.

 PART – I

 (attach the extracts from relevant documents like Partnership deed, Charter, Memorandum of Association, and Articles of Association in support of objectives of the organisation.)